Using Genomic Data Responsibly Under the NIH Genomic Data Sharing Policy

 Controlled-access data users must protect the privacy of the human participants from whom the datasets were generated.
 Learn about the responsibilities that come with receiving access to human genomic data from NIH.

-NIH expects users of both controlled and unrestricted/open-access human genomic data to manage and secure the data in a way that protects the privacy of human participants.
+NIH expects users of human genomic data maintained in controlled-access and unrestricted/open-access data repositories to manage and secure the data in a way that protects the privacy of human participants.

 NIH has issued an Implementation Update for Data Management and Access Practices Under the Genomic Data Sharing Policy (NOT-OD-24-157) for Approved Users and developers accessing, storing, or providing access to human genomic data shared under the NIH Genomic Data Sharing (GDS) Policy.